gristlabs/grist-core/README.md

 REDIS_URL           | optional redis server for browser sessions and db query caching GRIST_SNAPSHOT_TIME_CAP       | optional.
 Define the caps for tracking buckets.
 Usage: {"hour": 25, "day": 32, "isoWeek": 12, "month": 96, "year": 1000}
 GRIST_SNAPSHOT_KEEP           | optional.
 Number of recent snapshots to retain unconditionally for a document, regardless of when they were made
 OPENAI_API_KEY      | optional.
 Used for the AI formula assistant.
 Sign up for an account on OpenAI and then generate a secret key [here](https://platform.openai.com/account/api-keys).
-You also need to set `GRIST_FORMULA_ASSISTANT=1`.

 Sandbox related variables: